dodlido/veri_env/examples/example_ws/README.md

 ## APB FIFO

 ### About
-The project example_proj contains one block: apb_fifo.
+The project example_project contains one block: apb_fifo.
 It is a FIFO that offers the user an APB interface for:
 1. Configuring the FIFO
 2. Writing to the FIFO
 3. Reading from the FIFO